Microsoft gets upper hand in first Google patent trial

 "This decision is good for consumers because it ensures patented technology committed to standards remains affordable for everyone," said David Howard, Microsoft's Deputy General Counsel, in a statement.

-A Motorola representative said: "Motorola has licensed its substantial patent portfolio on reasonable rates consistent with those set by others in the industry."

-The ruling is a blow for Google, which bought Motorola for 8.1 billion pounds, partly for its intellectual property stockpile.
-Robart's low valuation makes Motorola's patents a weaker bargaining chip for Google to negotiate licensing deals with others.
+The ruling is a blow for Google, which bought Motorola for $12.5 billion, partly for its intellectual property stockpile.
+Robart's low valuation make Motorola's patents a weaker bargaining chip for Google to negotiate licensing deals with others.

 The Microsoft-Motorola spat is just one strand of a wide-ranging battle over who owns the technology behind smartphones and other new electronic devices.